csci104/site/labs/lab1/index.md

 ### Run Git Clone

-Now, open a Docker shell or VM terminal and run the following command to `clone` the repository.
+Now, open a terminal and write the following commands to `clone` the repository to your home directory.
 Note that the setup you did in the previous lab is required, otherwise this won't work.
 Additionally, skim our <a href="/wiki/linux/" target="_blank">Linux cheatsheet</a> if you want to review how paths and basic commands work.